tmmccall/DevOps-Foundations-Course/Project/frontend/README.md

 #### Usage

-The web application functions similar to calculator apps found on Windows, macOS, or mobile devices.
+The web application functions similarly to calculator apps found on Windows, macOS, or mobile devices.
 It has number keys for entering input and buttons for performing arithmetic and advanced operations.

 > **NOTE**: The web application has significant potential for enhancement to include additional features and better handle certain conditions.
 A detailed list of current fixes and possible enhancement features is available in the `App.js` file located in the `src` folder.